The Gestalt Institute of San Francisco offers the following schedule through online conferencing.

 Monday, February 24th: Relational Gestalt G-THEORY 3

 Here and Now – I and Thou will be the topic.
 Particular emphasis will be on how to use presence and contact as a relational bridge to the intersubjective field and how to recognize the formation of the phenomenological gestalt between client and therapist.
 The client’s therapeutic needs will be discussed in relational to the therapist’s capacity to be present and attuned.
 Lots of practical information on how to meet the client and get a sense of what the client is “pulling for” will be included as well as how what is traditionally called counter-transference evokes the therapist’s defenses.
-Practical exercises and clear interventions will be offered for participants to directly experience confluence in themselves and others.
+Practical exercises and clear interventions will be offered for participants to directly experience the process in themselves and others.

 Monday, March 2nd: Gestalt Dreamwork G-THEORY 4

 Unlike the Freudian approach where dreams are seen as wish fulfilment, the Gestalt approach emphasizes the dream as an existential message.
 The client is every part of the dream from form and color to object and function.
 Gestalt identification techniques will be explored to expand awareness and bring the dream into the here and now relational field.
 Participants will learn to shuttle back and forth between the dream and the relational present receiving important existential messages and discovering their unmet needs.
-Practical exercises and clear interventions will be offered for participants to directly experience confluence in themselves and others.
+Practical exercises and clear interventions will be offered for participants to directly experience the process in themselves and others.

 Monday March 9th: Confluence G-THEORY 5